JakeR27/vscode-relative-line-numbers/README.md

 Currently, I don't know how to publish this extension to the VSCode marketplace, so until then you will need to
 - Select `Install Extension` and search for 'Relative line numbers'
+- You now need to change the code in the extension
+- WINDOWS: Open Windows explorer, type %userprofile% in address bar
+- LINUX/MAC: Find your _".vscode"_ file
+- Open the folder for extensions
+- Open the folder *"extr0py.vscode-relative-line-numbers-x.y.z"*
+- Download my repo and copy the contents of my repo into folder above
+- Restart VSCode

+You should now have 2 sets of line numbers in VSCode.
+If you want to remove the default line numbers you should open VSCode settings in UI mode.
+Search for "*line numbers*".
+Find the correct setting in the list and change the dropdown to **none**

 ## Commands ##